 Drugs typically exert their effects by binding to proteins.
 Methods are therefore needed to predict protein-drug binding but efficiently doing so is difficult and requires computationally demanding techniques to appropriately account for the dynamics of the binding process, especially for many pharmaceutically relevant families of enzymes or other proteins.

-Overcoming current scientific and methodological challenges
+Overcoming current challenges

 Image: Drug binding to receptor protein by Sam Hertig - http://www.samhertig.ch/blog/wp-content/uploads/2015/10/m4v1m2.jpg